Ready to Take Our 30-Day Real Food Challenge? Here's What You Need to Know

 We challenge you to eat fewer processed foods and less sugar this month.

 If you're feeling like your diet could use a refresh, you've come to the right place.
 Every once in a while, that balance of a lot of good fresh foods and a few treats here and there gets thrown out of whack and you want a plan to help you get back on track.
-That's where our 30 Days of Whole Food Challenge comes in.
+That's where our 30 Days of Real Food Challenge comes in.

-Why 30 Days of Whole Food?
+Why 30 Days of Real Food?

 At EatingWell, we believe that all foods can fit into a healthy diet.
 That's why you'll find recipes that deliver on health and taste and won't make you feel deprived.
 But we all need a little healthy-eating boost sometimes.
 So for one month, we're encouraging you to put your focus on whole food and cut way back on processed foods.
 Over these 30 days, you should save money, eat healthier, feel better and lose weight (if that's your goal).